xtauch/xtauch.github.io/P7/README.md

 https://openclassrooms.com/fr/courses/1959476-administrez-vos-bases-de-donnees-avec-mysql/1959969-installez-mysql

+If you run into the error with the following code : 'ER_NOT_SUPPORTED_AUTH_MODE'

+Run the following command in your console with password as the password you want for your root user:

+ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'

 Then after in the SQL Command line after identifying yourself with your user infos :

 CREATE DATABASE p7 CHARACTER SET 'utf8';